 Clear 3D Printing

-And some businesses started to 3D print prescription lenses, both simple and the ones integrated into AR/VR headsets.
+Some businesses started using clear 3D printer filament to make prescription lenses, both simple and integrated into AR/VR headsets.
 Luxexcel has already proven it to be a working solution.

-There are several methods of 3D printing clear plastics hobbyists can enjoy while working on any project with transparent parts.
-Below you will find tips for creating perfect models using resin, FDM filaments, material jetting, and home materials.
+There are several methods of transparent 3D printing.
+Hobbyists can rely on clear plastics while working on any project with translucent parts.
+Below are tips for creating perfect models using clear resin 3D printing, FDM filaments, material jetting, and home materials.

 Clear Resin 3D Printing

-Every clear resin 3D print can look outstanding if you know the right technology and settings.
+Every clear resin print can look outstanding with the right technology and settings.
 Using exceptional materials and 100% infill density, you can make excellent transparent parts that look realistic after being cured in UV light.

-Users who wish to achieve clear SLA prints should work hard while post-processing their parts.
+Users who wish to achieve clear 3D prints with SLA should work hard while post-processing their parts.
 At first, the parts might look amazing, but the model can become yellowish and dull over time.

 What are your choices?

 - Method 1.
-Clean each clear resin 3D print before you cure it with UV light.
+Clean your clear resin prints before you cure the parts with UV light.
 Use isopropyl alcohol for this.
-And ensure you cure just the right amount of time and do not overdo it to avoid the yellowing effect in the future.
+Ensure you cure just the right amount of time and do not overdo it to avoid the yellowing effect in the future.

 - Method 2.
-If you want to simplify your experience, add some blue dye to your transparent resin, which will neutralize UV-curing’s yellowish effect.
-It can look perfect or, in many situations, turn into a cloudy model.
+To simplify your experience, add some blue dye to your clear resin 3D print, neutralizing UV-curing’s yellowish effect.
+It might look perfect.
+But, in many situations, it can turn into a cloudy model.

 - Method 3.
 You can find a 3D printing service that uses the Stratasys ProBleacher device and choose photobleaching as your post-processing.
 It might be expensive, but such clear resin 3D printing will be nearly perfect.

 Transparent Resin Post-Processing Tips